sunsheeppoplar/project_two/README.md

 ### features

 #### tools of the trade
-1. The work flow and therefore development narrative can be found, additionally, [here](https://trello.com/b/ntwjS3My/general-assembly-project-two) on Trello.
+1. The work flow and development narrative can be found, additionally, [here](https://trello.com/b/ntwjS3My/general-assembly-project-two) on Trello.
 2. [Elevator.js](https://github.com/tholman/elevator.js) helps us scroll back up to the page in a clean fashion with the option of including some musical elements, which in this case aren't being used.
 3. [Backbone.js](http://backbonejs.org/) is our MV* library.
 4. [Express](http://expressjs.com/) is our server framework.